Asian Pacific Mathemathics Olympiad

-ARGENTINA, AUSTRALIA, AZERBAIJAN, BANGLADESH, BRAZIL, CAMBODIA, CANADA, COLOMBIA, COSTA RICA, ECUADOR, EL SALVADOR, HONG KONG, INDIA, INDONESIA, IRAN, JAPAN, KAZAKHSTAN, KOREA, MALAYSIA, MEXICO, NEW ZEALAND, NICARAGUA, PAKISTAN, PANAMA, PERU, PHILIPPINES, RUSSIA(ASIAN PART), SAUDI ARABIA, SINGAPORE, SRI LANKA, SYRIA, TAIWAN, TAJIKISTAN, THAILAND, TRINIDAD AND TOBAGO, TURKMENISTAN, URUGUAY, UNITED STATES OF AMERICA
+ARGENTINA, AUSTRALIA, AZERBAIJAN, BANGLADESH, BOLIVIA, BRAZIL, CAMBODIA, CANADA, COLOMBIA, COSTA RICA, ECUADOR, EL SALVADOR, GUATEMALA, HONG KONG, INDIA, INDONESIA, IRAN, JAPAN, KAZAKHSTAN, KYRGYSTAN, KOREA, MACEDONIA, MALAYSIA, MEXICO, NEW ZEALAND, NEPAL, NICARAGUA, PAKISTAN, PANAMA, PERU, PHILIPPINES, RUSSIA(ASIAN PART), SAUDI ARABIA, SINGAPORE, SRI LANKA, SYRIA, TAIWAN, TAJIKISTAN, THAILAND, TRINIDAD AND TOBAGO, TURKMENISTAN, URUGUAY, UNITED ARAB EMIRATES, UNITED STATES OF AMERICA

 The Asian Pacific Mathematics Olympiad (APMO) started from 1989.
 The aims of the APMO include:

 - the discovering, encouraging and challenging of mathematically gifted school students in all Pacific-Rim countries